 I visited several different groups during my trip, each making baskets slightly differently from one other.
-The baskets that you see on our website are all ones that I bought directly from the groups I visited and now we are working with a few of the weavers to produce specific designs for us.
+The baskets and tassels that you see on our website are all ones that I bought directly from the groups I visited and now we are working with a few of the weavers to produce specific designs for us.
 Ruth is helping us as she is very invested in helping her community and hopefully one day soon we will be able to see each other and have a huge hug and a catch up over a banana juice at her home.

 Browse and buy our collection of Ugandan Baskets online here.